 A fuddy-duddy, gold buttoned, hard shouldered blue blazer is gonna look way out of place on a college campus.
 But a more casual option, with subtle buttons and a trim cut?
 You can absolutely wear one of those depending on the circumstances.
 Wear it with a collared shirt and dark wash jeans on a date.
 Wear it over a t-shirt to class when you’re out of clean laundry.
 There’s plenty of ways to wear one of these anything but stuffy jackets.

 There are untold advantages to wearing a suit jacket, sportcoat, or blazer.
-Also, wearing a shirt and tie and skipping the jacket can look a little… 8th grade school dance.
+So do that.
+Meanwhile, wearing a shirt and tie and skipping the jacket can look a little… 8th grade school dance.
 Use that suit and go tieless, or, wear your unconstructed blazer.
+(Photo credit)

 Grocery Shop/Watch what you eat in the dining hall.

-If you’re living off campus, get your tail to the grocery store with some regularity.
+If you’re living off campus, get to the grocery store with some regularity.
 You’ll save money in the long run, and you’ll keep the pounds off (assuming you shop with some sort of healthy choices in mind).
 Learn to cook a few simple dishes.
-Not knowing how to boil an egg or roast a chicken makes you look like a doofus.
 If you’re in a dorm and stuck with the dining hall?
 Keep a food journal and avoid the junk.
 That Freshman 15 (or 25) can sneak up on you real quick.

 Good luck to all of you pursuing higher education.
 And above all else, don’t fall into the trap that is thinking you’re currently, at college, living “the best time of your life.”